 What is it?

-•The symptoms of OBD can also vary depending on the area of the digestive tract that is affected by the disease
+• The symptoms of IBD can also vary depending on the area of the digestive tract that is affected by the disease.

-•Some cats experience gas, bloating, flatulence, and perhaps even constipation
+• Some cats experience gas, bloating, and perhaps even constipation.

 What causes it?

-•IBD occurs when immune response cells are called to the lining of the gastrointestinal tract •Chronic inflammation of the gastrointestinal tract can occur as a result of a specific disease, such as parasitic or bacterial infection or food allergy
+• Chronic inflammation of the gastrointestinal tract can occur as a result of a specific disease, such as parasitic, bacterial infection or food allergy.

 What tests are needed?

-•Abdominal x-ray / ultrasound •Biopsy of intestinal tract and microscopic evaluation of tissue collected is diagnostic
+• Biopsy of intestinal tract and microscopic evaluation of tissue

 How is it treated?

-•Your veterinarian may recommend a hypoallergenic diet •It may take several weeks or longer for cats to improve after diet change and/or antibiotics
+• It may take several weeks or longer for cats to improve after diet change and/or antibiotics.

 What follow-up care is needed?